mikenomitch/caddy-tlsnomad/README.md

 ## This is based off of pteich/caddy-tlsconsul, big thanks to pteich for that

-# Caddy 2 cluster / Certmagic TLS cluster support for Nomad Secure Variables
+# Caddy Certmagic TLS cluster support for Nomad Secure Variables

 [Nomad Secure Variable](https://github.com/hashicorp/nomad) Storage for [Caddy](https://github.com/caddyserver/caddy) TLS data.